Tag: Dutch

 A bit of trivia: Where did lagers get their name?
 Going back to the 1600’s, lagers were brewed during the colder months and lagered for the summer months.
 Lager beers were lagered…meaning stored.

 It’s BOTH!
-An entrée and an ingredient
+An entrée and an Ingredient

 Mashed Potatoes